Search

 Tanks should also be well-oxygenated by having multiple aeration sources like good water conditioners, airstones, or small powerheads throughout the aquarium.

-Additionally, caves and driftwood should be provided if possible to give individuals adequate hiding spots away from more aggressive species in mixed communities due to their smaller size than other commonly found catfish species like Plecostomus”.
+Additionally, caves and driftwood should be provided if possible to give individuals adequate hiding spots away from more aggressive species in mixed communities due to their smaller size than other commonly found south American catfish species like Plecostomus”.

 Overall, cory catfish are straightforward creatures who need only basic care parameters met, such as adequate filtration levels suitable for tropical fish keeping along with weekly cleanings/water changes monitored through chemical testing kits (like pH/ammonia).